charlottegeo/Jukebox-Project/README.md

 `SECRET_KEY` is just a Flask secret key.

 To get your client ID and secret, head to https://developer.spotify.com/dashboard and make a new app.
 When you're done, go to Settings to find your ID and secret.
+In order for your creds to work properly, you'll need to add `http://localhost:5000/callback` to the Redirect URIs in your Spotify app settings.

 **Note: You MUST have a Spotify Premium account to access certain parts of the API that are used here.
 The current version of catjam uses my client ID + secret as a temporary measure.**

 ## Usage

-To run the server locally, activate your virtual environment, and run `flask run`.
+To run the server locally, make sure you have Docker  and Docker Compose installed.
+Then, run `docker-compose up --build` in the root directory of the project.
+The server will be running on localhost:5000.

-The terminal will spit out a link to a local server that runs the website locally.